 What is Autism?

 First thing is to explain autism.
-According to the age and maturity level of your child this may be slightly different, but still the basis of what you need to explain.
-Simply put “Autism means that your brain works different from other children’s brains. “
+According to the age and maturity level of your child, this may be slightly different, but still the basis of what you need to explain.
+Simply put “Autism means that your brain works differently from other children’s brains. “

 You will also need to know more about autism yourself in order to answer any questions your child may have.
 Here are 8 key things to know about Autism.
 You can also read more about autism signs and symptoms here.